 THREE: Surprisingly, reading material came in at number three.
-No matter where you choose to live in Spain, reading material in English is going to be hard to come by so it’s as well to stock up with as many books as you think you’ll need to tide you over till your Christmas visit home.
-We even have some recommendations to get in you in the mood for your new life in Spain.
-Click HERE!
+No matter where you choose to live in Spain, reading material in English is going to be hard to come by so it’s as well to have a Kindle/e-book reader or stock up with as many books as you think you’ll need to tide you over till your Christmas visit home.

 FOUR: Winter woolies!
 Ignore popular myths and get it into your head that Spanish winters are cold too!
 You’ll need a winter coat, some pullovers, scarves and gloves, just like at home (but possibly for a shorter period of time!).
 Otherwise, you’ll have to fork out for these items when you get here!